 "Scholastic dishonesty is any act that violates the rights of another student with respect to academic work or that involves misrepresentation of a student's own work.
-Scholastic dishonesty includes (but is not limited to) cheating on assignments or examinations, plagiarizing (misrepresenting as one's own anything done by another), submitting the same or substantially similar papers for more than one course without consent of all instructors concerned, depriving another of necessary course materials, sabotaging another's work." (p.
-10, CLA Classroom, Grading & Examination Procedures.
-1999-2000.)
+Scholastic dishonesty includes (but is not limited to) cheating on assignments or examinations, plagiarizing (misrepresenting as one's own anything done by another), inventing or falsifying research or other findings with an intent to deceive, submitting the same or substantially similar papers for more than one course without consent of all instructors concerned, depriving another of necessary course materials, sabotaging another's work." (p.
+12, CLA Classroom, Grading & Examination Procedures, 2001-2002.)